threenary/threenary/README.md

 - :seedling: __I’m currently learning__ a lot about Serverless, Javascript and Architecture
 - :construction_worker: __I’m open to collaborate__ on NGO and teaching projects
 - :goal_net: __I’m looking for__ opportunities to grow towards Data Engineering
-- :sparkles: __Fun fact__ I've been blogging about travelling for more than 10 years
+- :sparkles: __Fun fact__ I've been blogging about travels for more than 10 years

 ### 🎯 I’m experienced working with:
 [<img align="left" alt="Java" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@3.13.0/icons/java.svg" />][java]